Lima Memorial Health System Logo

 Anti-DNase B is a blood test to look for antibodies to a substance (protein) produced by group A streptococcus.
 This is the bacteria that cause strep throat.

-When used together with the ASO titer test, more than 90% of past streptococcal infections can be correctly identified.
+When used together with the ASO titer test, more than 90% of past streptococcal infections can be identified.

 How the Test is Performed